genglinliu/simple_memory_allocator/README.md

 (it is as easy as a cast).
 Next, we talk about the functions you need to implement and some basic hints to get you started.

-## Functions You Need to Implement
+## Functions Implemented

-You will implement a basic malloc/free allocator that uses the first-fit allocation scheme.
+Implement a basic malloc/free allocator that uses the first-fit allocation scheme.
 That is, `my_malloc` will attempt to find the first node on the free list that has enough space to satisfy the call to `my_malloc` or return `NULL` to indicate that not enough memory is available.
-You allocator will only work with a heap of size of `HEAP_SIZE` and not attempt to allocate additional blocks of memory from the operating system.
-Although this limits the allocator in the amount of memory it can allocate, it is sufficient to give you an idea of the core functionality.
-Once you complete this lab it will be useful for you to think about how you might extend it to support more memory.
+This allocator will only work with a heap of size of `HEAP_SIZE` and not attempt to allocate additional blocks of memory from the operating system.
+This limits the allocator in the amount of memory it can allocate.

 ### `find_free`